Skip to main content

 Ways to pay

-You can insist on a method where you will not be charged extra fees, for example by electronic funds transfer or direct debit [section 42, regulation 19].
+You can insist on a method where you will not be charged extra fees – for example, by electronic funds transfer or direct debit [section 42, regulation 19].

-It is also against the law for agents, or anyone else including a third party, to charge for the first issue of a rent payment card or for establishing or using direct debit facilities for rent payments [section 51].
+It is also against the law for landlord, agents, or anyone else including a third party, to charge for the first issue of a rent payment card or for establishing or using direct debit facilities for rent payments [section 51].

 Centrepay